mvclab-ntust-course/course3-lannyyuan-go/README.md

 2. **Using the Final Model with webUI**:
    - Once training is complete, take the final model from the last epoch and integrate it with the webUI.
      - Follow the installation guide specific to my operating system.
 For Mac users, refer to the guide on [iMaster](https://www.imaster.org/%e5%a6%82%e4%bd%95%e5%9c%a8-mac-%e4%b8%8a%e5%ae%89%e8%a3%9d-stable-diffusion-%e8%bb%9f%e9%ab%94%ef%bc%9f/) to install Stable Diffusion software.
-     - Configure webUI to use the Lora model I trained.
+     - Configure webUI to use the trained Lora model .
      - Test the setup by using various prompts to generate images and ensure the model works as expected.

    <div align="center">